naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | Set expression.
-Supported operators: =,+,-,*.
-All operators except assignment requires both operands to be numbers.
-You can use existing variable names as rhs (right hand side operand); to distinguish a plain text value from a variable name, wrap the value in single quotes (').
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | Set expression.  <br /><br />  Supported operators: =,+,-,*.
+All operators except assignment requires both operands to be numbers.  <br /><br />  You can use existing variable names as rhs (right hand side operand); to distinguish a plain text value from a variable name, wrap the value in single quotes (').
-wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
-Derived actions could (or could not) use this parameter. if | String | A `Naninovel.Actions.ConditionalFlow` expression, controlling whether this action should execute.
-See `@if` action for the expression syntax reference.
+wait | Boolean | Whether the script player should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
+Derived actions could (or could not) use this parameter. if | String | A conditional expression, controlling whether this action should execute.
+See [`@if`](/api/#if) action for the expression syntax reference.

 </div>